 Have you ever seen those up-close bird portrait shots, people magically holding birds in their hands, Disney-princess style?
 And have you thought to yourself, how do they do it?
 The answer: bird banding, or as some of us in the ornithology profession call it, bird fondling.
 Now before you get up in arms at the idea of fondling wild birds - bird banding is always conducted with a scientific research purpose, with full consideration of the safety and welfare of the birds being fondled.
-Extensive training and constant assessment of techniques is a critical piece for bird safety during bird banding.
+Extensive training and constant assessment of techniques are critical for bird safety during bird banding.

 Are you uncomfortable with the use of the word fondle yet?
 Just wait.

 Now on the surface, as Fergie would say, it's a glamourous life.
 As an ornithologist and bird bander, I've traveled to 7 different countries and fondled over 10,000 birds.
 Whoa, you might think to yourself, that's a lot of fondles.

 So let me start out by clearing up a common misunderstanding, bird banding is not a career.
 Bird banding is a tool used by many scientists and researchers to better understand bird populations - specifically by getting a better idea of body condition and age, which can only be determined by having a bird in the hand.
 While many wildlife jobs may involve bird handling and banding, they will employ a variety of different census techniques, including point counts, vegetation surveys, migration counts, statistical analyses, pit-fall trapping, tracking, the list goes on.
 There is no such thing as a professional bird bander.